 Coach Marcin Bieniek, founder of Enjoy Tennis Blog, will explain how to expand your tennis skills with proper responses to drop shots in today’s dominance of baseline game.
-Marcin is currently looking for new career opportunities, so if you are interested in cooperation, you can contact him via his personal website.

 Introduction: Modern baseline game & drop shots

 Tennis is a game of baseline shots, starting with serve and ending with forehands or backhands.
 That is why players spend most of their practice time on improving and learning new skills on the baseline.
 However, if you want to achieve advanced level of performance and be able to compete effectively against different styles of opponents, you need abilities in different areas of the court.

 Modern game tends to be less and less surprising.
 There is no variety.
 Players use power to build advantage and force opponents to make mistakes.
 They rarely come to the net and don’t use slice shots as often as ten years ago.
 This situation is comfortable because competitors know what to expect from opponents, but it can also create problems because players are not prepared for successful answers to different shots.